Figuring out how to help a friend after surgery can be a bit of a challenge, but there are some real answers that they will benefit from!

 Remind Them of Their Reasons

 It can be very natural for people to experience some depression after surgery.
-If they had knee replacement, heart surgery, or breast surgery they may not have had a choice, but the road to recovery may be a little bit longer and/or tougher than they expected.
+If they had a knee replacement, heart surgery, or breast surgery they may not have had a choice, but the road to recovery may be a little bit longer and/or tougher than they expected.

-It is times like these where it’s a good idea to remind your loved one of why they had their surgery and of the changes it will hopefully make in their life.
 Tell them how proud you are and remind them of the brighter side of the situation.
 This difficult time won’t last forever.
 Your kind words and cheerleading could be the thing that keeps them going when they don’t want to.

 What To Do After Surgery